ivan-cavero/voluntariado-valencia/README.md

 1. Ensure you're on the develop branch and it's up to date by running "git checkout develop" and "git pull origin develop".
 2. Create a new feature branch with "git checkout -b feature/name-of-feature".
-3. Develop your feature, making commits that follow the conventional commit format.
+3. Develop your feature, making commits that follow the conventional commit format (see Commit Conventions below).
 4. Push your branch to GitHub with "git push origin feature/name-of-feature".
 5. Create a Pull Request on GitHub from your feature branch to develop.
 6. After review and approval, the PR will be merged into develop.